Mango And Orange Pork Chops With Spicy Tails

 Not too tricky

-- 4 lean pork loin chops
+- 4 lean bone-in pork loin chops

 - 1 teaspoon Baharat spice powder